 Surface sclerotherapy is the conventional form of sclerotherapy.
-It is a minimally-invasive vein treatment that was developed in Europe over 40 years ago to treat varicose veins and spider veins.
+It is a minimally-invasive vein treatment developed in Europe over 40 years ago to treat varicose veins and spider veins.

 What Conditions Does It Treat?

-This procedure treats varicose veins and spider veins, as well as the blue-green reticular veins that are often the root cause of vein disease.
-Surface sclerotherapy has been successful in treating diseased veins on the legs, hands, breasts, and small spiders on shoulders or on the back.
+This procedure treats varicose and spider veins and the blue-green reticular veins that are often the root cause of vein disease.
+Surface sclerotherapy has successfully treated diseased veins on the legs, hands, breasts, and small spiders on the shoulders or the back.

 Am I a Candidate?

-Sclerotherapy can be used on candidates who want to eliminate their varicose veins and spider veins, along with the underlying cause of those vein diseases.
-Patients with leg fatigue or pain due to vein disease can benefit greatly from surface sclerotherapy.
-Traditional sclerotherapy is indicated in instances where the diseased vein and feeder veins are visible on the skin’s surface.
-For better precision, guiding mechanisms may need to be used to discern where treatment is necessary.
+Sclerotherapy can be used on candidates who want to eliminate their varicose and spider veins, along with the underlying cause of those vein diseases.
+Patients with leg fatigue or pain due to vein disease can benefit significantly from surface sclerotherapy.
+Traditional sclerotherapy is indicated when the diseased and feeder veins are visible on the skin’s surface.
+For better precision, guiding mechanisms may be used to discern where treatment is necessary.

 This procedure does not produce immediate results, so candidates must have patience when assessing their results.
 Desired results may not be seen for up to two months after the treatment.

-Blood clots and scabs will occur in the closed vein and can present themselves as lumps under the skin surface.
-These blood clots are not dangerous and will resolve themselves as your body heals the scabs.
+Blood clots and scabs will occur in the closed vein and can present as lumps under the skin surface.
+These blood clots are not dangerous and resolve as your body heals the scabs.
 Discoloration and tenderness may occur as the scabs heal.

 Sclerotherapy complications are minimal when an experienced vein specialist performs the procedure.
 Risks include discoloration of the vein under the skin, bruising or inflammation at the injection site, and allergic reactions from ingredients in the solution.